Great Artesian Basin: Whole of Basin management

-As the Great Artesian Basin underlies parts of Queensland, New South Wales, South Australia and the Northern Territory, which each operate under different legislative frameworks, policies and resource management approaches, a coordinated "whole-of-Basin" approach to the management of this important natural resource is required.
-The Great Artesian Basin Coordinating Committee (GABCC) provides advice from community organisations and agencies to State, Territory and Australian Government Ministers on efficient, effective and sustainable whole-of-Basin resource management and to coordinate activity between stakeholders.
+The Great Artesian Basin underlies parts of Queensland, New South Wales, South Australia and the Northern Territory, which each operate under different legislative frameworks, policies, and resource management approaches.
+In 2020 the Australian government Department of Climate Change, Energy, the Environment and Water published the Great Artesian Basin Strategic Management Plan, which was prepared together with the individual governments and in consultation with the GABCC, stakeholders, and public feedback.

+The Great Artesian Basin Coordinating Committee (GABCC) provides advice from community organisations and agencies to state, territory, and Australian government ministers on efficient, effective, sustainable whole-of-Basin resource management and to coordinate activity between stakeholders.

-Membership of the Committee comprises all State, Territory, and Australian Government agencies with responsibilities for management of parts of the Great Artesian Basin, community representatives nominated by agencies; and sector representatives.
+Membership of the Committee comprises all state, territory, and Australian government agencies with responsibilities for management of parts of the Great Artesian Basin, community representatives nominated by agencies; and sector representatives.

 Environmental concerns

-There is a strong debate surrounding coal seam gas (CSG) drilling and hydraulic fracturing.

 In 2011, ABC TV's public affairs program Four Corners revealed that significant concerns were being expressed about depletion and chemical damage to the Basin as a result of coal seam gas extraction.
 In one incident, reported in the program, the Queensland Gas Company (QGC) "fracked" its Myrtle 3 well connecting the Springbok aquifer to the coal seam below (the Walloon Coal Measures) in 2009.
 A local farmer was concerned that the process might have released 130 L of a potentially toxic chemical into the Basin.
 QGC admitted the incident, but "did not alert authorities or nearby water users about the problem until thirteen months after the incident".
 The safety data sheet QGC had submitted for the hydraulic fracturing chemical was derived from the United States, incomplete and ten years out of date.

-Over thirty chemicals may be used in the process of hydraulic fracturing and their long-term impact on aquifers, agriculture and people supported by them has been quantifiable and verified for quite some time.
-Lead, aluminium, arsenic, barium, boron, nickel and uranium have all been found beyond recommended levels in the groundwater contaminated by CSG.
+Over thirty chemicals may be used in the process of hydraulic fracturing and their long-term impact on aquifers, agriculture, and people supported by them has been quantifiable and verified for quite some time.
+Lead, aluminium, arsenic, barium, boron, nickel, and uranium have all been found beyond recommended levels in the groundwater contaminated by coal seam gas.
 Instances of groundwater being contaminated and by extension poisoning the ecosystems sustained by the availability of groundwater have been widely documented, and are an exacerbating factor in regards to the population's capability to cope with drought through usage of groundwater sources in Australia.

+Glencore planned to inject up to 110,000 tonnes of carbon dioxide per year into a groundwater formation in the basin.
+Hydrogeologist Ned Hamer stated that the carbon dioxide would increase the acidity of the water to the extent that it would dissolve the rock, releasing heavy metals into the water and making it unusable.
+After producer advocacy group AgForce took the Federal Government along with Glencore to court, the Queensland Government rejected the proposal in May 2024, and subsequently banned carbon capture and storage using the Great Artesian Basin.